By Nimesh PatelEngineering Leader & Career Coach

 The Biggest Preparation Mistake

-Here it is: treating FAANG interview prep as a purely technical exercise.
+Here it is: treating interview prep as a purely technical exercise.
 I see this all the time.
 Candidates who can solve hard LeetCode problems in their sleep but can't clearly explain their thought process, or who ace coding rounds but stumble through system design, or who have great technical skills but can't tell a compelling behavioral story.

 The companies are evaluating the whole package.
 My rule of thumb: spend at least a third of your prep time on non-coding dimensions.
 System design and behavioral interviews carry just as much weight as coding in committee decisions, sometimes more for senior roles.